-Volcanic ashes.
+Volcanic ash.
 Acid rain.
 And now massive boulders?
 All the calamities Hawaii is facing

 The volcano has already been oozing lava, which has gobbled up roads and homes and emitted dangerous gases.

 Now scientists are warning of a whole bunch of other possible hazards: acid rain, a bunch of falling ash, and eruptions that could propel huge boulders into the sky.
+Hazardous fumes continue to be released.

-These plagues sound almost Biblical in their frequency and fury.
+These plagues sound almost biblical in their frequency and fury.
 They're a lot to keep track of.
 Here are the main threats:

 Volcanic ashes